sharpchen/sharpchen.github.io/docs/document/Skill/Avalonia/docs/1. Fundamentals/Avalonia Types.md

 # Avalonia Types

-One should know about avalonia types before learning XAML, each tag in XAML constructs a instance from corresponding type.
-XAML also has some implicit bindings for special types with certain properties, such as `ContentControl.Content` and `ItemsControl.Items`.
-There's two critical base classes in avalonia：
-- `AvaloniaObject`: a type containing a bunch of `AvaloniaProperty`
-    - all components/controls are of `AvaloniaObject`, such as `Window`, `Button`.
-- `AvaloniaProperty`: how avalonia defined a **shared property metadata** for property **owners**
-    - `StyledProperty`: property definition supports styling overriding and inheritance
-    - `DirectProperty`: simple property for storing plain data

 ## AvaloniaObject

 All controls are derived from `AvaloniaObject` class.
 There's some special and critical control base class you may encounter when using avalonia.
 - `StyledElement`: a minimal useable control base which starts styling support, most of controls became applicable after this class
-- `ContentControl`: control for storing singular content
+- `ContentControl`: control for presenting singular content
-- `ItemsControl`: control for storing multiple items
+- `ItemsControl`: control for presenting multiple items
 - `UserControl`: TODO
 - `TemplatedControl`: TODO